haggj/CTFs/dvwa/xss_dom.md

 # XSS DOM

 User input is included in the DOM of the page.
 This allows an attacker to inject arbitrary JavaScript code.
+In this scenario, the frontend application (incorrectly) parses the URL and includes the value of the `default` parameter into the DOM.

 ## Low
 No input sanitization at all.
 Include any JS code directly into the `default` parameter: